return to menu

 use shift + the encoders to set the behavior of the encoders and arrow keys. you may also switch MIDI channels by using shift + green encoder.

-in COM mode, press the DISK key (T3) for getting to the controller mode. your OP-1 will turn into a storage device. it will show up on your computer’s desktop when connected via USB.
+in COM mode, press the DISK key (T3) to get to the disk mode. your OP-1 will turn into a storage device. it will show up on your computer’s desktop when connected via USB.

 the OPT mode (option mode) disables USB charging of the OP-1, without having to pull the USB-cord. in COM mode, press the OPT key (T4) for getting to the OPT mode.